Quality of life essential to longevity for seniors

-(Editor’s note: This editorial is the seventh in a series on issues facing Minnesota’s aging population.)
+This editorial is the seventh in a series on issues facing Minnesota’s aging population.

 Would it be a surprise to know that medical diagnosis and treatment are not the only major predictors of long life among Minnesota’s elderly population?